MUFI Rating & Risk – SAP SmartOps

 As all acquiring software vendors do, SAP announced that the SmartOps acquisition was going to allow them to be more strategic than ever as the following quotation attests.

 SAP has acquired SmartOps in a move the company says will allow it to develop real-time supply chain applications that take advantage of SAP’s HANA in-memory database.

-However that is just for marketing purposes, in fact, the development of SmartOps will probably be only minimal from the time of the merger onward.
+However, that is just for marketing purposes; in fact, the development of SmartOps will probably be only minimal from the time of the merger onward.
 This is a problem for buyers because SmartOps was a lagging application living off of its partnership with SAP when purchased, followed a flawed implementation approach (as described above), and has a low level of buyer satisfaction and a poor implementation track record.

-For years SAP and SmartOps have been telling companies that these two solutions are integrated, but in fact, the integration of master data parameters is very simple.
-The applications are not integrated regarding transactions, so there is no point is paying much extra for this integration.
+For years SAP and SmartOps have been telling companies that these two solutions are integrated, but in fact, the integration of master data parameters is straightforward.
+The applications are not integrated regarding transactions, so there is no point in paying much extra for this integration.
 Secondly, because SmartOps is just an adjunct to SNP or SAP ERP, much of the benefit of having an MEIO application is lost.
 This is not a solution architecture designed around business requirements or based upon leveraging MEIO functionality but is a marriage of convenience based on the fact that the dominant software vendor is offering a dated solution to their customers.

 Both SNP and SmartOps are weak applications that score in the bottom of the supply planning software category.
 Combining them (in fact there only needs to be one external planning system) will not make them better, and would lead the highest TCOs of any supply planning solution on the market.

 Vendor and Application Risk